 You can also create double exposures on your computer.
 This involves using layers and filters which you can explore for yourself in your own program.
 It is a little bit more complicated but can create astonishing images.
 This style of digital image editing is worth exploring if you love creating ethereal and magical pictures.

 Creating a Double Exposure is not the easiest technique but the Snapseed version on smartphone gives you a good chance to play around for free as a beginner.
 For computer users there are online double exposure tutorials for Paint Shop Pro (video) and Affinity Photo if you have the programs.
 Affinity have a free Double Exposures Course for you to try and the results can be spectacular.
 The adventurous beginner can have a lot of fun.

 Wow!
 Now that was a journey!
 I hope you have found an app or technique to experiment with.
-I would love to see your results in the Dash Kitten challenge.
+I would love to see your results.

 The Other Challenges in This Series